Model T Turns 100: Detroit Celebrates and Looks Ahead

 They’re talking cars – models and makes, engines and oils, gears and grease.

-“People come here to do and see automobiles,” he says, adding that a large number of them are car enthusiasts coming to check out the Woodward Dream Cruise, the Grand Prix, and the Henry Ford Museum.
+“People come here to do and see automobiles,” he said.
+He said a large number of them are car enthusiasts coming to check out the Woodward Dream Cruise, the Grand Prix, and the Henry Ford Museum.

 The paint in the Piquette is pealing.
-The oil-stained wood floor creaks with each and every step – almost even before you think about taking one.
+The oil-stained wood floor creaks with each and every step – almost even before you take a step.
 It’s hallowed ground here in Detroit.
 Hidden between Woodward and I-94, a few blocks south of Holbrook.
 It’s a cathedral of cars.
 The rock that Ford was build on – a St. Peter’s if you will.

 Photos: